 Jan worked as a management consultant and led corporate change efforts within mutual funds, insurance companies and banks.
 Following her corporate work, Jan became a consultant to nonprofits that serve youth, including Girl Scouts of Eastern Massachusetts, Arts Learning Collaborative, and the Bessie Tartt Wilson Initiative for Children.

 Youth and education are the focus of Jan’s volunteer work.
 She is a Board member of the Trinity Boston Foundation which serves Boston youth.
 Jan has also served on the Vestry and the Stewardship Committee of Trinity Church Boston.

 Jan holds an M.Ed from the University of Pittsburgh and an M.B.A from Babson College.

 St. Ann’s wonderful community is what motivates Jan to volunteer for the church.
 Volunteering helps her get to know parishioners better and allows her to serve the community more deeply.

 Jan usually spends her spring months traveling to spots “off the beaten trail.”
-Her most recent travels include Israel, Morocco, Iran and Cuba.
+Her most recent travels include Israel, Morocco, and the Arctic Circle.